 Her research and academic work is focused on intellectual property, especially copyright.
 She participates in different international projects.
 Maja is an arbitrator in alternative dispute resolution proceedings for the resolution of domain name disputes regarding the use of the top-level domain .si and a representative for trademarks and designs.
 She was in charge of the project Creative Commons Slovenia and since 2019 she is Representative and Legal Lead of the Slovenian Chapter in the Creative Commons Global Network.
 She is also a member of the Communia association that advocates the expansion of the public domain and the increased access to and reuse of culture and knowledge.

-Tilen Zonta finished his first cycle studies of law and is currently a second cycle student of Commercial Law at the Faculty of Law of the University of Ljubljana.
-During his studies, he spent a full academic year on a student exchange at the University of Poitiers in France and competed in the Willem C. Vis International Commercial Arbitration Moot in Vienna and Hong Kong.
-He also attended a summer school in intellectual property and information technology law organised by the Michigan State University in Opatija, Croatia.
-In his Master’s thesis, he is focusing on the protection of geographical indications.
+Tilen Zonta concluded the second and first cycle of studies at the Faculty of Law at the University of Ljubljana.
+His Master’s thesis title was “Protection of Geographical Indications of Origin in the EU: on Whose Side is the Law in the Case of Protecting Teran?”.
+During his studies he has been on a 1-year study exchange at the University of Poitiers in France and has participated in different extracurricular activities, amongst other the Willem C. Vis International Commercial Arbitration Moot in Vienna and Hong Kong.
+Additionally, he attended a summer school in intellectual property and cyberlaw organised by the Michigan State University in Opatija, Croatia.
+Currently, he is shaping his knowledge of intellectual property law on an LLM program at Queen Mary University of London.

-Tilen works for IPI as a research assistant.
+Tilen collaborates with IPI as an external assistant.